Best Constellations to See in May 2026

 In Greek mythology, the constellation Corvus represents Apollo’s sacred bird.
 It was first cataloged by Ptolemy in the 2nd century.

-Corvus is a small constellation, covering 184 square degrees.
-Its four main stars — Delta, Gamma, Epsilon, and Beta Corvi — form a distinct quadrilateral asterism known as “Spica’s Spanker” or “the Sail.”
-Though the individual stars aren't especially bright, they stand out in a relatively dim region of the sky, making the shape easy to recognize.
-Gamma and Delta Corvi also serve as pointer stars to help locate Spica, the brightest star in Virgo.
+Corvus is easy to recognize thanks to its four main stars — Delta, Gamma, Epsilon, and Beta Corvi — which form a distinctive quadrilateral asterism.
+This pattern is sometimes called “Spica’s Spanker” or “the Sail.”
+Although the stars of Corvus are not especially bright, they stand out well in a relatively dim area of the sky.
+Gamma and Delta Corvi can also help you locate Spica, the brightest star in the neighboring constellation Virgo.

 Musca